Labsmore/Maasi/README.md

 Labsmore fork or original project here: https://github.com/klotzsch-lab/Maasi

-We are trying to smoothe out some of the rough edges and get it out to more people.
+We are trying to smooth out some of the rough edges and get it out to more people.

 You can find some of our notes including pre-compiled firmware here: https://docs.google.com/document/d/1q8YxEo6OFKYewxjzeC29vybrB1PzPGwMxrUwC158PPo/edit?tab=t.0